New factory ring makers & online stores cause market misperceptions.

 Yes.
 My damascus rings can absolutely be resized.

-The alloys I use are austenitic, and don't harden by the traditional means.
+The alloys I use exist in a phase state called austenitic, and don't harden by the traditional means.
 They remain malleable, and if thin enough,

 can stretch.
 One of the reasons I like to line my rings in precious metals is to keep the thickness of the stainless steel